Nurech/cs-math-elliptic-curves/README.md

-# ITC8190 Mathematics for Computer Science Personal project application
+# ITC8190 Mathematics for Computer Science Personal project

 Based on your application, your task is to implement elliptic curve points over a finite field class.
 To get maximum points for this task you need:
 1. Implement point addition operation.